pelayo-joel/tetris/README.md

 ### <p align="center">**Conclusion**</p>
 ---
-<p align="center">This was a very fun project to realise, wanting to be a game developer the realisation of these types of projects definitely helps in understanding more about how games are working underneath the hood especially with a barebone game module being Pygame.</p>
+<p align="center">This was a very fun project to realize, wanting to be a game developer the realization of these types of projects definitely helps in understanding more about how games are working underneath the hood especially with a barebone game module being Pygame.</p>
-<p align="center">If you also want to be a game developer, i suggest that you realise a similar project to learn more about gamedev.
+<p align="center">If you also want to be a game developer, i suggest that you realize a similar project to learn more about gamedev.
 Also, feel free to use this project however you like for your own projects.</p>
 <br></br>